ericrosenberg1/reddit-sub-analyzer/README.md

 ### Register Your Node

-Visit the [Nodes page](https://allthesubs.ericrosenberg.com/nodes/join) to register your volunteer node and get a management link.
+Visit the [Nodes page](https://allthesubs.ericrosenberg.com/nodes/join) to register your volunteer node and get a unique node management link.

 ---